berndab/supervised_learning/README.md

 ### Logistic Regression Model with Resampling Techniques Evaluation

-Part one  evaluates the performance of machine learning, credit risk classification models based on the logistic regression machine learning model paired with with various resampling techniques
+Part one  evaluates the performance of machine learning, credit risk classification models based on the logistic regression machine learning model paired with with various resampling techniques.

 A logistic regression machine learning model is created with each of the following resampling techniques